Art & Design

 Old pieces and new

-Highlights of the museum include examples of bungo nanga created by the 17th-century modern landscape painter Chikuden Tanomura.
+Highlights of the museum include examples of bungo nanga created by the 17th-century early modern landscape painter Chikuden Tanomura.
 Born in modern-day Oita , he studied under a local teacher to become an established and well-respected artist.

 The prefectural take on art